Flag of Serbia and Montenegro

-The national flag of Serbia and Montenegro was originally adopted on 27 April 1992 as the flag of the Federal Republic of Yugoslavia and was used until 2006.
-After the country was renamed to the State Union of Serbia and Montenegro in February 2003, it remained in use as the national flag until the country's dissolution in June 2006.
+The national flag of Serbia and Montenegro, originally adopted as the national flag of the Federal Republic of Yugoslavia, was used from 1992 until the state's dissolution in 2006.
+Derived from the flag of the Socialist Federal Republic of Yugoslavia, it retained the Pan-Slavic tricolor but omitted the socialist red star.
+In this form, it closely resembled the flag of the Kingdom of Yugoslavia, apart from the aspect ratio.

-Aside from a different aspect ratio, it is essentially the same flag as the one once used by the Kingdom of Yugoslavia (1918–1941).
-The tricolor without a red star in the centre was inherited from the flag of its direct predecessor state, the Socialist Federal Republic of Yugoslavia (1943–1992).
-It was similar to an inverted Dutch flag.

 History

 Prizren license plate from 1999, depicting the flag.

 Belgrade license plate from 2006, depicting the flag.
 This style license plate was used until 2011, 5 years after the dissolution of Serbia and Montenegro.

-The flag of Serbia and Montenegro had its origins in the Yugoslav national flag used by the Kingdom of Yugoslavia which was later amended by the Socialist Federal Republic of Yugoslavia government to display a socialist red star.
-Following the fall of communism and breakup of Yugoslavia, the remaining republics of Serbia and Montenegro reconstituted the country on 27 April 1992 as the Federal Republic of Yugoslavia and adopted a new flag by removing the socialist red star from the old one.
+Following the fall of communism and the breakup of Yugoslavia, two of the six former SFR Yugoslav republics, Serbia and Montenegro, decided to remain part of a common federation, known then as the Federal Republic of Yugoslavia.
+The Constitution of the Federal Republic of Yugoslavia, adopted on 27 April 1992, defined the federal flag as three horizontal stripes of blue, white and red, in that order from top to bottom.
+Derived from the flag of the Socialist Federal Republic of Yugoslavia, the new flag excluded the socialist red star; as such, it most closely resembled the national flag of the Kingdom of Yugoslavia, apart from the aspect ratio.
 This made Yugoslavia the last country in Europe to remove a red star from its flag.
 However, due to United Nations Security Council Resolution 777, FR Yugoslavia was not permitted to inherit SFR Yugoslavia's United Nations membership.
-Between 1992 and 2000, the old SFR flag continued to fly outside the United Nations Headquarters because the new government of FR Yugoslavia refused to apply for membership over their claims of sole legal state succession being rejected by the European Community, United States and other successor states of the former SFRY.
+Between 1992 and 2000, the old SFR flag continued to fly outside the United Nations Headquarters because the new government of FR Yugoslavia refused to apply for membership over their claims of sole legal state succession being rejected by the European Community, United States and other successor states of the former SFR Yugoslavia.
 Following a successful application to membership in the UN in 2000, the old flag was removed and replaced with the Federal Republic flag.

 The decision to change the flag was controversial with socialist parties in FR Yugoslavia.
 When it was unveiled, Socialist Party of Serbia councilors in Tutin refused to work on the municipal council on the grounds that "the flag of another state is displayed in the offices of the Town Hall".
 As FR Yugoslavia came under UN sanctions due to ongoing wars, athletes from the country competed as Independent Olympic Participants at the 1992 Summer Olympics and marched under the neutral Olympic flag, instead of the Yugoslav one.